Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Education/Enablers, Advocates and Facilitators.md

 Can we assemble here some good training content?
 At minimum, some guidelines for such content?

-### Facilitators:
+### Facilitators

-During meetings, do we want to keep the topic focused and ensure its efficient closure?
-Do we want the goal (agenda, framing, purpose) to be scintilating and clearly stated, at the start or any time it fails to give us focus?
-Would we be well served with a concise purpose statement for all of the following?
+During meetings, they can help keep the topic focused and ensure its efficient closure.
+Assure that the goal (agenda, framing, purpose) to be scintilating and clearly stated, at the start or any time it fails to give us focus.
+Will we want a concise purpose statement for each of the following?

 1. the overall [[meta project]]
 2. each individual project